 1. Sign up for an Odyssey of the Mind membership.
-Register with Odyssey of the Mind on the international website.
-Once you’ve registered, you’ll be sent a membership packet which includes detailed copies of this year’s problems and the Program Guide, with all of the rules.
+Once you’ve registered at the international level, you’ll be sent a membership packet which includes detailed copies of this year’s problems and the Program Guide, with all of the rules.

-2. Locate your region on our state map and check the calendar of events for the free Coaches’ and Judges’ Training in your region, other regional information, and requirements for teams and judges.
+2. Locate your region on our state map and check the calendar of events for Coaches’ and Judges’ Training in your region, regional fees, requirements for teams and judges, and other regional information.

 In relation to PA State laws requiring “Clearances” for volunteers: All Pennsylvania Odyssey of the Mind Coaches, Officials, and Volunteers must conform with the standards and policies set forth by the entity which sponsors the Pennsylvania Odyssey of the Mind team with which the volunteer is associated.